Zete0/Guides/Basics/1 Basic Openers.md

 ### Variations Based on Actual Wind Speed

+- On many maps, wind can vary greatly.
+Sometimes it is quite good, and other times quite bad.
+- For that reason, these "builds" are not set in stone.
+Feel free to change your plans, BAR is all about adaptation

 ## After the lab is finished
-- We want our commander to assist the lab whenever possible to pump out more build power
+- We want our commander to assist the lab whenever possible to pump out more build power to help get your base started
-- As soon as energy drops low, add on more energy production
+- As soon as energy drops lower, add on more energy production to prevent stalling
-- After a few games, you may notice
+-
+- As you get used to these mechanics, it is wise to try to anticipate what you'll need and when - but this takes time, be patient.
+Rome wasn't built in a day.